DrCytometer/AutoSpectral/docs/articles/Cleaning.md

 First off, what do we mean by “cleaning”?
 When we use single-stained cells, they are never really single colour controls.
-There’s always autofluoresences.
-This is true for beads in a way–they have background–however with beads, the background is homogeneous (hopefully), whereas with cells we are almost always working with a heterogenous mixtures.
+There’s always autofluorescence.
+This is true for beads in a way–they have background–however with beads, the background is homogeneous (hopefully), whereas with cells we are almost always working with a heterogeneous mixtures.
 That means some cells are more autofluorescent than others, and we can get some cells popping up as “positive” in your data for the fluorophores.
 AutoSpectral provides some tools to help reduce the influence of these problems, aiming to give you cleaner